 The SAT math section covers all high school math, so preparing for this exam takes serious time and effort.
 If you haven’t started preparing already then you can get started by enrolling in an SAT preparation program.

 At OMC, our SAT program is designed to help you prepare over the course of 7 months, twice a week.
 However, we can customize the program based on each student’s availability and timeline.

 If you want to know more about our program and consolidate your understanding of SAT math subjects, please feel free to contact us.
-We’re happy to help you boost your SAT score and prepare for college.